Are Legal Insurance and legal EAPS Worth It?

-Let’s start with EAPs, Employee Assistance Programs.
-An EAP is a workplace service for which employers pay.
-The intent of this service is to help workers effectively deal with work-life stressors, remain productive at work, and reduce employee turnover in the workplace.
-Often EAPs are available to the employee’s family members as well as the employee.
+Let’s start with Employee Assistance Programs, or EAPs.
+An EAP is a free, voluntary workplace service provided by the employer.
+An EAP aims to help workers effectively deal with work-life stressors, remain productive at work, and reduce employee turnover in the workplace.
+Often, EAPs are available to the employee plus their family members.

-When it comes to a legal EAP, the benefits offered to employees often include a complimentary initial consultation with a pre-vetted attorney and a discounted rate on legal fees.
+The Legal EAP benefits offered to employees often include a complimentary initial consultation with an attorney and a discounted rate on legal fees.
 The level of services you receive depends on the program you select.

-Some legal EAP programs may offer free basic services such as preparing a simple Will, placing a phone call on the employee’s behalf, or reviewing a document.
-If the employee needs additional legal assistance or services that go beyond this scope, services are often offered to them at a discounted hourly rate or reduced-rate flat fee.
+Some legal EAP programs may offer free basic services such as preparing a simple Will, placing a phone call on the employee’s behalf, or reviewing a legal document.
+If the employee needs additional assistance with a legal matter that goes beyond this scope, they often are offered these services at a discounted hourly rate or reduced flat-rate fee.

-Employees with a group legal insurance plan can usually view attorney/firm profiles on the provider’s website or app.
+Employees with a group legal insurance plan can check out attorney profiles and reviews on the provider’s website or app.
 They can also call customer service to get help selecting an attorney/firm to meet their needs.
 Then they can contact the attorney of their choice.

-If you belong to an EAP or have group legal insurance already, contact the group directly for help finding a law firm that belongs to their network.
-At our firm, we are proud members of many networks, including ARAG, LegalEase, Workplace Options, CLC, and Veritas.
+If you belong to an EAP or have group legal insurance already, you can contact your provider directly for help finding a law firm that belongs to their network.
+Or feel free to reach out to our office if you belong to one of the plans we mentioned.

 If you work for a company or employer that offers legal EAP services or group legal insurance, be sure to ask your employer for more information so you can decide what will best meet your needs.